Type 31 frigate: Royal Navy – Type 31 (Inspiration class)

 In 2019, Forces News reported that the design would have Sea Ceptor (CAMM) missiles, an advanced air and surface surveillance and target indication radar such as the Thales NS110 and be able to operate either an AgustaWestland Wildcat HMA2 or an AgustaWestland Merlin HM2.
 Type 31 will have the first 4D Dual-Axis, Multi-Beam, Active Electronically Scanned Array (AESA) Radar to be fitted to a RN Frigate [Thales NS110].

 The vertical launching system for the Type 31 and its associated missile loadout has gone through a number of revisions over the course of its development.
 Originally, the design would retain, but would however be "fitted-for-but-not-with" its 32-cell strike length Mark 41 Vertical Launching System and in its place was to be a Sea Ceptor 24-cell 'mushroom farm' in a similar configuration as found on the Type 23 frigates.
 This was later revised with a more modular version of the launcher consisting of two 2x3-cell launch modules with a reduction from 24 to 12 missiles possibly as a cost-saving venture.

-On 17 May 2023, the First Sea Lord Ben Key stated that Type 31 frigates would in fact be fitted with the 32-cell Mark 41 Strike-Length complex.
+In May 2023, the First Sea Lord Ben Key stated that Type 31 frigates would be fitted with the 32-cell Mark 41 Strike-Length complex.
 The exact missile mix for the Type 31 with the Mark-41 has yet to be confirmed but will likely eventually consist of at least 32x Sea Ceptor missiles quad-packed into one of the four 8-cell launch modules in addition to possibly integrating the forthcoming surface launched variant(s) of the Future Cruise/Anti-Ship Weapon(s) being developed jointly by the UK, France, and Italy for surface warfare capability.
 Other sources have previously suggested that the ship might incorporate the canister-launched Naval Strike Missiles which could be migrated over from the retiring Type 23 frigates and be fitted on the Type 31.
-In early 2024, it was reported that the Mark 41 system would not be integrated into the first Type 31 frigates and instead only be added during future future capability insertion periods.
-Indeed, as of early 2025 the Mark 41 system was not yet funded and, if it went ahead, there was no information yet on numbers of missiles or cell packing arrangements for Sea Ceptor.
+In early 2024, it was reported that the Mark 41 system would not be integrated into the first Type 31 frigates and instead only be added during future capability insertion periods.